ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ### Conclusion:
 Though Jekyll users have a hard time configuring SEO on their own, they do have the full control.
 Jekyll does only the things that you tell it to do.
 Features like AMP Pages, htaccess, robot.txt are either not available or not explored well on Jekyll but we can hope that in the coming years those features will be available by default.

+Google is leaning more towards **User Experience Optmization**.
+So make sure that surfing your website is a smooth experience even on low bandwidth.
+Look at your content from a user perspective.
+If you have unique and useful content (not copied from elsewhere) then your website will definitely rank better.

 <div class="tips">
     <h3>Pro Tips</h3>